 A date to be determine somewhere in October or November we will have a special day where you can participate in an event that is similar to the small villages in the Mediterranean where everyone brings their olives to the center of town where the olive mill processes all of the olives for the villagers.
 Small, medium and large producers are able to bring their olives to the Mill to get some olive oil made.
 Here someone can bring a small amount or up to a ton of olives to have their olives joined with others to make some olive oil.
 The olive milling process needs a large enough amount of olives (minimum of 1,000 pounds) to operate efficiently, so by combining olives, small olive growers can have their olives processed.

 How many olives is worth participating?

-That is up to you, but we have had people come with a bucket of olives or a truck load.
+That is up to you, but we have had people come with a bucket of olives to a truck load.
 If you want to join in and enjoy the process, even a couple ounces of oil will be fun.